bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 > A kext signing certificate will not be issued for products that bypass OS X security features such as System Integrity Protection.
 For more information please see the System Integrity Protection Guide.

 It seemed pretty clear that Dockmod had apparently been granted kext signing abilities for their product __specifically to bypass SIP features preventing code injection__.
+That seemed kind of shocking.

+Around that same time I noticed a series of tweets from noted OS X security researcher [@osxreverser](https://twitter.com/osxreverser).
+He had apparently stumbled across Dockmod too and found some familiar code inside:

+> LOL This DockMod thing ripped off my code ;-) Like 99,9% pretty sure about it regarding the injection in the signed driver ;-)

+And shortly after he posted that the kext is also capable of being used as malware:

+> So it seems you can use DockMod to inject arbitrary signed library at least against Dock process :X